 Most studies do not show a link between weight gain and HRT use.
 If a woman is prone to weight gain during her middle years, she will put on weight whether or not she uses HRT.

-Some women may experience symptoms at the start of treatment, including bloating and breast fullness, which may be misinterpreted as weight gain.
+Some women may experience symptoms at the start of treatment, including bloating, fluid retention and breast fullness, which may be misinterpreted as weight gain.
 These symptoms usually disappear once the therapy doses are changed to suit the individual.

 Contraception and HRT